anupam-halder-india/optimizer/README.md

 4. Run the Optimizer tool: `./bin/optimizer`

+warning: this project is still under progress so don't run it untill we issue an release

 ## Contributing

 We welcome contributions from the community🫂!
 If you'd like to contribute 📃 to the Optimizer project 📽, please follow these steps: